TechnicalPursuit/TIBET-Examples/pizza/README.md

 using `curl` in combination with one or more static files from the `mocks` directory.

-To test the `/order` order route a pair of JSON files were created with the JSON for a typical new or existing order:
+To test the `/order` route a pair of JSON files were created with the planned JSON for a new or existing order:

 ##### `mocks/mock_neworder_post.json`